Structure theory of Rack-Bialgebras: Several bialgebras

 \begin{defi} Let ${\mathfrak h}$ be a Leibniz algebra.
 We will call the augmented rack bialgebra $(\mathsf{S}(\mathfrak{h}),\Phi, \mathsf{U}(\mathfrak{g}), \ell)$ the \textbf{enveloping algebra of infinite order of ${\mathfrak h}$}.
 As such, it will be denoted by $\mathsf{UAR}^\infty(\mathfrak {h})$. \end{defi}

 This terminology is justified, for example, by the fact that ${\mathfrak h}$ is identified to the primitives in $\mathsf{S}(\mathfrak{h})$ (cf Proposition \ref{proposition_primitives}).
-This is also justified by the following theorem the goal of which is to show that the (functorial version of the above) enveloping algebra $\mathsf{UAR}^ \infty({\mathfrak h})$ fits into the following diagram of functors:
+This is also justified by the following theorem the goal of which is to show that the enveloping algebra $\mathsf{UAR}^ \infty({\mathfrak h})$ fits into the following diagram of functors:

 Here, $i$ is the embedding functor of Lie algebras into Leibniz algebras, and $j$ is the embedding functor of the category of connected, cocommutative Hopf algebras into the category of rack bialgebras, using the adjoint action (see eqn (\ref{EqSecondDefAdjointRep})) as a rack product.